Skip to content

 Warning

-The current implementation validates the config. trace only allows group_key=trace_id, and derived_metrics is not supported yet.
+The current implementation validates configuration content. trace only allows group_key=trace_id; derived_metrics is not currently supported, and configuring it will return an error.

 POST /v1/tail_sampling